gtnicol/karate-okhttp-signpost/README.md

 # karate-okhttp-signpost

-OkHttp extension to Karate with OAuth1 support.
+Simple extension to Karate to use OkHttp and optionally, to use Signpost to support OAuth1